 Artist Q/A: 9:00pm

 Roulette’s powerful 12-channel soundsystem is the common denominator of this year’s Mixology Festival.
 Each evening groups artists with a roughly similar approach, yet each offering a unique perspective on sonic space.
 The theme in all cases is immersion; participation through active, physical engagement with the medium.

 Scherrer will place multiple projectors around the hall, breaking the space into distinct visual areas.
 In preparation, Scherrer filmed details of the dancers’ movements.
 These close-ups will be projected as well as seen on monitors that are placed around the space.
-The audience will be encouraged to walk around the space between the different points of interest.

 The poetic quality of Ursula Scherrer’s work reminds one of moving paintings, drawing the viewer into the images, leaving the viewer with their own stories.
 Scherrer transforms spaces and landscapes into serene, abstract portraits of rhythm, color and light.
 A Swiss artist living in New York City, Scherrer’s aesthetic training began with dance, transitioned to choreography, and has now expanded to photography, video, text, mixed media and performance art.